Derby County F.C. Women: 2020/21

 With the start of the 2020–21 season delayed due to the global situation, the season began in late September with more changes to the squad during the off-season.
 England Under-21 Goalkeeper Charlotte Clarke returned to the club from Stoke City Women and she was joined by midfielder Jade Formaston from FA Championship side Coventry United Ladies, Katie Anderson who made her return from a long-term knee injury and Norwegian defender Caroline Naess.

 Departing from the club was club-record goalscorer Cara Newton who retired from the game through injury having scored 86 goals for the Ewe Rams.
 Also leaving was another stalwart of the club Nikki Ledgister who moved abroad though she did return for the first game of the season to say her goodbyes.
 Other departures included Ellie Gilliatt who moved closer to home due to work commitments, Goalkeeper Leah Kellogg who returned to previous club Long Eaton United LFC, Rosie Axten moved to Nottingham Forest WFC with Monique Watson also departing.

-A new batch of Football Journalism Scholars joined the club as part of its partnership with Derby University with three new signings joining our Under 20 side who took the place of the Community Team which disbanded at the end of the previous season, moving to the East Midlands Women's Regional League.
+A new batch of Football Journalism Scholars joined the club as part of its partnership with the University of Derby with three new signings joining our Under 20 side who took the place of the Community Team which disbanded at the end of the previous season, moving to the East Midlands Women's Regional League.
 Also disbanding was the Development Team with the new player pathway forging closer links between the academy and senior set-up.